briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 4. _(d)_ As used in this section:

-    1. _(1)_ “Peace officer” has the same meaning as in Ohio R.C.
+    1. _(1)_ "Peace officer" has the same meaning as in Ohio R.C.
 2935.01.

-    2. _(2)_ “Firefighter” has the same meaning as in Ohio R.C.
+    2. _(2)_ "Firefighter" has the same meaning as in Ohio R.C.
 3937.41.

-    3. _(3)_ “Emergency medical service” has the same meaning as in Ohio R.C.
+    3. _(3)_ "Emergency medical service" has the same meaning as in Ohio R.C.
     4765.01.

-    4. _(4)_ “Local correctional facility” means a county, multicounty, municipal, municipal-county or multicounty-municipal jail or workhouse.
+    4. _(4)_ "Local correctional facility" means a county, multicounty, municipal, municipal-county or multicounty-municipal jail or workhouse.
 A minimum security jail established under Ohio R.C.
 341.23 or 753.21, or another county, multicounty, municipal, municipal-county, or multicounty-